Navigating Configuration Post-processing¶

 Note

-Other default Django or Netutils filters are not available in this Jinja environment.
+Standard Django or Netutils filters are not available in this Jinja environment.
 Only encrypt_<vendor>_type5

 and encrypt_<vendor>_type7

-can be used together with the get_secret
+filters can be used in conjunction with the get_secret

 filters.

-{% raw %}ppp pap sent-username {{ secrets_group["slug"] | get_secret_by_secret_group_slug("username")}}{% endraw %}
+{% raw %}ppp pap sent-username {{ secrets_group["name"] | get_secret_by_secret_group_name("username") }}{% endraw %}

-- Produces an intended configuration as
+- It produces an intended configuration like this:

-ppp pap sent-username {{ secrets_group["slug"] | get_secret_by_secret_group_slug("username") }}
+ppp pap sent-username {{ secrets_group["name"] | get_secret_by_secret_group_name("username") }}

-- After the
+- After applying

 render_secrets

-, it becomesppp pap sent-username my_username
+, it becomes:ppp pap sent-username my_username

 .

-Notice that the get_secret
+Note that the get_secret

 Note